astronomer/docs/learn/airflow-dbt.md

 In this tutorial we will use an example dbt job that consists of two dbt models.
 The first model, called `select_country`, will select the data for a country you select.
 The second model, called `create_pct`, will use the table created by the first model to calculate the percentage of renewable and solar energy capacity in that country.

 1. Create a folder called `dbt` in your Astro project.
 The Astronomer dbt provider will by default look for dbt projects in a `dbt` directory inside of your `AIRFLOW_HOME` directory.
-This behavior can be overridden on the `DbtDAG` or `DbtTaskGroup` level by setting `dbt_root_path`.
+You can modify the directory in which `DbtDAG` or `DbtTaskGroup` searches for dbt models by providing a different path to the `dbt_root_path` parameter.

 2. In the `dbt` directory, create a sub-directory called `my_energy_project`.